Guides

 9. Storage and Workspace Setup

-• Good lighting (natural or LED)
+• Good lighting—natural or LED

-• Clear storage boxes
+• Clear storage boxes for tools and notions

 10. Where to Buy Basic Sewing Supplies in Australia